 If you'd like to see the apps already in use by other members as well as discover new ones, there’s no need to even leave Slack.
 On your desktop, simply click the plus icon next to Apps in the left sidebar.

 Tip: Any apps (with a bot) that you’ve installed to Slack will be listed at the bottom of your left sidebar under Apps.

-When you’ve found an app you’d like to add to Slack, simply click Install (if you’re browsing in Slack on your desktop) or the button below the app's icon in the App Directory.
+When you’ve found an app you’d like to add to Slack, simply click Install (if you’re browsing in Slack on your desktop) or the Add to Slack button below the app's icon in the App Directory.
 Follow the directions to get the app up and running.

 Keep in mind: Anyone can build a Slack app, so only choose tools and services you trust.
 If you suspect that an app is in breach of our API terms and conditions, please let us know.

 Request app approval

 Workspace Owners have the ability to approve or restrict apps for their members.